 You can enrich your experience by taking one or more courses focusing on New Zealand's history, culture, or people.
 A number of Massey courses also offer fieldwork components.

 Looking for an internship or more academic experiences outside the classroom?
 Massey offers full-semester internships and other experiential opportunities provide you with future-focused skills to strengthen your resume.
 One great option is to intern in the International Relations Office with the Study Abroad and Student Exchange team.

 Semester 1 is equivalent to the spring/winter semester in the Northern Hemisphere.
 Semester 2 aligns with the fall semester.
-When you review our semester dates to book your flights, plan to arrive on campus one week before the start of lectures to attend our International Student Information Session.
+Check our semester dates before booking your flights and plan to arrive on campus one week before the start of lectures to attend Orientation.

 You must be enrolled in at least 45 credits of internal mode courses per semester in order to meet Immigration New Zealand's student visa requirements.
 45 credits normally equate to three courses.
 You may take one 15 credit course by distance or block mode each semester.
 Ensure your home university approves of this mode of study before enrolling in a distance or block course.

 Any prerequisites will be listed on the full course description, under the Requirements heading.
 Veterinary science and nursing courses are not open to study abroad or exchange students.

 Page authorised by Web Content Manager